NZOGPS/nzopengps/scripts/Suburbs/Readme.txt

 	wrong3 by distance - index?
 SLOW!!!
 		Without index: 540s With 25s
 	or pre-transform roads to nztm?
 	Pre-index roads in new linz imports.
+Done.